Ben Roberts-Smith: Personal life

-Roberts-Smith met his former wife Emma Groom in 1998, at an army ball in Sydney, when he was 19.
+Roberts-Smith met his former wife, Emma Groom, in 1998 at an army ball in Sydney when he was 19.
 She came from a military family.
-On 6 December 2003, the couple married at the University of Western Australia.
+On 6 December 2003, they married at the University of Western Australia.
 Their twin daughters were born in 2010.
 On retirement from the army in 2015, Roberts-Smith moved to Queensland with his wife and daughters.

-In April 2018, Groom discovered that Roberts-Smith had been having an affair after a woman, who was given the pseudonym "Person 17" in the defamation trial, showed up at her house and showed her hundreds of text messages sent by Roberts-Smith.
+In April 2018, Person 17 arrived at Groom's house and showed her hundreds of text messages sent by Roberts-Smith, revealing that Roberts-Smith had been having an affair.
 Roberts-Smith's and Groom's divorce was finalised in December 2020.
-In January 2022, Roberts-Smith was ordered to pay his ex-wife's legal costs after unsuccessfully trying to sue her in the Federal Court over allegations that she had accessed confidential emails.
+In January 2022, Roberts-Smith was ordered to pay his former wife's legal costs after unsuccessfully trying to sue her in the Federal Court over allegations that she had accessed confidential emails.